spryker/spryker-docs/docs/acp/user/app-configuration.md

 {% info_block infoBox "Info" %}

 For the app configuration translation, see [App configuration translation](/docs/acp/user/app-configuration-translation.html).
-Some insights about the translation see in the [Translation appendix](#translation-appendix)
+For information about the translation, see  [Translation appendix](#translation-appendix).

 {% endinfo_block %}